 In Oklahoma, the term “servicemember” means a member of the armed forces, commissioned corps of the National Oceanic and Atmospheric Administration (NOAA), commissioned corps of the Public Health Service, and the activated National Guard.

 3. Unit is Uninhabitable

-Every state has specific health and safety codes that provide minimum standards for rental units, and Oklahoma is no different.
+Most states have specific health and safety codes that provide minimum standards for rental units, and Oklahoma is no different.

-If those standards are not met, proper notice is given by the tenant and the repairs/fixes are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
+If those standards are not met, proper notice is given by the tenant and the repairs are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
 As a result, the obligations of the tenant under the lease are no longer required, given that the landlord has not met their own responsibilities under Oklahoma landlord-tenant law.